TrevorBushnell/TrevorBushnell.github.io/content/blog/04-Comparing the Musical Genius of Craig Hella Johnson and JS Bach.md

 ---
 description: "Two of my favorite choral works are Considering Matthew Shepard and the St. Matthew Passion.
-Unsurprisingly, there are many similarities to these two works"
+Unsurprisingly, there are many similarities to these two works."
 featured_image: ""
 tags: []
 date: "2024-12-03"